miiizen/Compiler/README.md

 Hopefully this will be a small compiler for a turing complete language

 ## Docs
-See the wiki for implementation notes and bits about the language
+See the wiki for implementation notes and bits about the language.
+Example programs used for testing can be found [here](tests/Test%20programs)

 ## Installing LLVM Dependencies
 This is a pain